-- 7.3.3.4 If a tie is not discovered on the day it happens a coin flip must be used to determine the winner. - 7.3.3.5 Ties below first place will split earnings and points, if applicable.
+7.3.3.4 If a tie is not discovered on the day it happens the contestants will be declared Co-Champions and a coin will be flipped for the prizes.

+7.3.3.5 Ties below first place will split earnings and points, if applicable.
 Rounding of points may occur up or down to the nearest half point.
 If the class would pay 6 places, and there is a three way tie for 6th place, all three riders would split the points for 6th place and related earnings.